BOOK DIRECT

 The region generally extends from Mexico Beach eastward through Port St. Joe, Cape San Blas, Indian Pass, Apalachicola, St. George Island, and Carrabelle.
 Travelers are drawn here for wide-open beaches, scenic bays, fresh seafood, outdoor recreation, and a laid-back coastal lifestyle that feels refreshingly untouched.

-Where Is Florida’s Forgotten Coast?
+Where is Florida’s Forgotten Coast?

 Located along the northeastern Gulf of Mexico, Florida’s Forgotten Coast sits west of Panama City Beach and east of St. Marks.
 The area is primarily accessed by car, with Northwest Florida Beaches International Airport (ECP) serving as the nearest major airport.
 Smaller regional airports are also available in Tallahassee and Panama City.

-Top Destinations Along the Forgotten Coast
+Top Destinations along the Forgotten Coast

 Port St. Joe